me-keh/spreyd/tracker.markdown

 ## Backlog of analysis
 That's all for today :)
+Next steps:
 - Update the data every week
-- Do some NLP on the job description and title to identify the most popular technologies and positions and their evolution ** If you have any comment or idea, send me a message at [send an e-mail](mailto:meryem@spreyd.com?subject=[Freelance IT Tracker])
+- Do some NLP on the job descriptions and titles to identify the most popular technologies and positions and their evolution ** If you have any comments or idea, send me a message at [send an e-mail](mailto:meryem@spreyd.com?subject=[Freelance IT Tracker])